StormHub/stormhub/site/content/blog/2025-01-07-SemanticKernel-Azure-Open-AI.md

 ## Recommendations
 The default setup might not be suitable for scenarios where you frequently encounter token limit issues.
-Using HttpClient provides more control and flexibility, making it a favorable option for broader compatibility beyond Azure OpenAI.
 If you already have AzureOpenAIClient registered and require maximum control, this approach allows you to leverage both HTTP client policies and Azure OpenAI pipeline policy-based retries.